baggachipz/dumb-musings/src/blog/posts/adventures-in-frontpaging.md

 ## Lessons learned

 First, optimize your assets.
 Those 3MB images are now less than 1MB each.
-I should have done that in the first place but was just lazy.
+I should have done that in the first place, but was just lazy.
 Next, know your hosting plan.
 Free hosting is great, but those bandwidth costs over the free threshold are absurd.
-I guess that's how they get you.
+I guess that's how they get you: Slap you in the face with a high cost, and then say "If you get on the Pro plan, this wouldn't happen.
+Also, we'd get that sweet MRR (Monthly Recurring Revenue) which we ultimately measure as a successful business to our overlords.
+It'd be a real... shame... if this were to happen again."
 Finally, remember that you have options, and the current state of things will change.
-I'm sure Cloudflare's free option won't last forever, then it'll be time to move on to the next prospecting provider who's backed by venture capital and trying to lure in customers.
+I'm sure Cloudflare's free option won't last forever in its current form, then it'll be time to move on to the next prospecting provider who's backed by ~~vulture~~ venture capital and trying to lure in customers.

  > "Fool me once, shame on me.
-Fool me twice... uh, you can't fool me again."
+Fool, fool me twice... uh, you can't fool me again."
  >
  > *Sage American Philosopher*